nair-p/nair-p.github.io/misc.md

   I occassionally write too.
 I have two blogs that I try to keep up-to-date --- a personal one called [FreeSpirits](https://96pratheek.wordpress.com/) and a technical one named [Prathena](https://medium.com/prathena).
 I like to write-up about interesting new technology that I come across or if there is some new philosophy I have discovered of life.
 If I had to consider an alternate career path - it would be writing!

-  Sometimes I join the Dance Club members while they rehearse for a performance because I love to dance!
-I mostly follow the Indian folk and Bollywood styles.
+  I love engaging in deep, mind-piquing conversations and believe that balance is the key to happiness.
+I hope to achieve a well-balanced, healthy life-style and strive towards the same.

+  I am also pursuing dance lessons in Kathak, an Indian classical style of dance.
+I also enjoy others forms of dance styles including fold and Bollywood.

-  I also enjoy playing the veena which is an Indian classical music instrument and have received formal training for the same.
+  I play the veena which is an Indian classical music instrument and have received formal training for the same.